yogeshgalav/vue-nice-validate/README.md

 ```
 ### Validate multiple inputs

-To validate on only a multiple inputs use function checkInputsValidation
+To validate on only a multiple inputs use function validateInputs
 ```
 <form>
     <input